 Scrybe and SMS alerts

 I transferred my tasks management to Scrybe because with it, I did not need to use another service for my notes whenever I need to do web research.
 The only problem with Scrybe is that it doesn’t offer SMS alerts for Philippine phone numbers.
-What it offers is sending alerts to a mobile phone e-mail address (your mobile phone [email protected] provider’s web address).
+What it offers is sending alerts to a mobile phone e-mail address (your mobile phone number@your provider’s web address).
 For several months, I wasn’t able to use its SMS alerts.

 I knew the best solution was Smart’s TextMail but for several days of playing with the service a few months back, I couldn’t activate it, not even when a tech support staff from Smart guided me through it.
 When I still couldn’t activate the service, I gave up trying and made a mental note to try it again after a few months.